viswa2/DevOps/terraform/terraform-associate-2024/terraform-README.md

 terraform plan # Command is execute the actual plan before creating the resources.

+terraform plan -refresh-only # command is specifically designed to only refresh the Terraform state to match any changes made to remote objects outside of Terraform.

 terraform apply # Command is create the resources are defined in terraform configuration.

 terraform fmt # Command is used to rewrite Terraform configuration files to a canonical format and style.